ayllon/MatchBox/README.md

 MatchBox
 ========

-This repository contains the [implementation in Python](matchbox/) of TBD, an algorithm aimed at infering common multidimensional ``equally distributed'' attributes on numerical data with associated uncertainties.
+This repository contains the [implementation in Python](matchbox/) of PresQ, an algorithm aimed at infering common multidimensional ``equally distributed'' attributes on numerical data with associated uncertainties.